Martin V. Smith

 The shortline railroad, Ventura County Railway, that links the coastal line, constructed by Southern Pacific, with the Port of Hueneme was acquired in 1958.
 Nearby he built along Peninsula Road in the midst of Channel Islands Harbor including the Casa Sirena Resort, Villa Sirena Apartments and the Lobster Trap Restaurant.
 With his boat, the Dry Martini, docked nearby, he lived in one of the complexes.

 Smith went on to develop a number of restaurants, motels, shopping centers, and finally the high-rise Financial Plaza Towers in Oxnard, the tallest buildings between Los Angeles and San Jose.
 When Bud Smith began his retirement in the mid-1990s, his company, Martin V. Smith and Associates was the biggest developer and landlord in Oxnard with some 4500 tenants and over 200 properties from Calabasas to Santa Maria.

 Smith was a philanthropist who donated millions of dollars to various causes and organizations.
 He and his wife, Martha, created the Martin V. and Martha K. Smith Foundation to support community organizations.
 He financed the construction of a new Boys and Girls Club in Oxnard, which was named after him.
 He also donated 8 million dollars to finance the construction of California State University, Channel Islands, and the first school on its campus was named after him, the Martin V. Smith School of Business and Economics, as well as the Martin V. Smith Professorship in Land Use Studies, and the Martin V. Smith Center for Integrative Decision Making.

+Smith died at home in Oxnard, on November 18, 2001, at the age of 85, surrounded by family and friends.
+He had been diagnosed with Parkinson's disease several years earlier and died of complications.